Why are you charging for subscriptions?

 Will you be taking sponsorships from CX vendors?

 Yes, but these will mostly involve the development of content marketing assets, hosting events and other services that I regularly provide via my content marketing practice.
-I will not be posting sponsored content or native ads on 360.

 I want to contribute to 360 as a guest author, or offer an exclusive bylined article from my boss/client!
 Do you accept those, and if so what’s the process?